MinorityMeaning/scalenium/docs/docs/docs/index.md

 #### Set configuration

-Create an `reference.conf` file and add it as a resource of your application (`src/main/resources` or `src/test/resources` (for tests)):
+Create a `reference.conf` file and add it as a resource of your application (`src/main/resources` or `src/test/resources` (for tests)):

 ```text